DigitalThieves/vue3-course/salt-merch-store/README.md

 1. Much like in task 2, set up a new route with path `'/categories/<category-slug>'` (obv change <category-slug> to something sensible) and make it use page component `categories.vue`
 2. Uncomment and use the productClient and it's `getProductsByCategory()` function to get all products by category slug. (client returns a promise which resolves to data)
 3. Change all the placeholder values in the component to use real data.
+4. Change the anchor links to use RouterLink instead

 ## Task 4: Set up All Products (collection) Page